Appearance

 Create an R2 account and bucket in Cloudflare Dashboard:

-R2 → API Tokens → Create API Token
+Account API Tokens → Create Account API token

 - Permissions: